List of Shake It Up characters: Uncle Frank

 Uncle Frank, portrayed by Jim Pirri, is Deuce's uncle.
 He owns "Crusty's Pizza", which is a new setting on Shake It Up.
 Unlike all the other recurring characters, he first appears in season 2.
 He enjoys tormenting Deuce with the help from Flynn and Ty.
 He always insults Deuce in a fun way, but Deuce sometimes takes it seriously.
 In "Shake It Up, Up and Away" Uncle Frank revealed that he only hired Deuce at "Crusty's" because he is scared of Deuce's mom.

-Jeremy Hunter
+Jeremy Jones Hunter

-Jeremy Hunter, portrayed by Anthony Starke, is a firefighter and Georgia Jones's ex-fiancé.
+Jeremy Hunter, portrayed by [Anthony Starke], is a firefighter and Georgia Jones's fiancé.
 He and Mrs. Jones get engaged in the episode "Oh Brother It Up."
-He has a son named Logan (Leo Howard) in which he calls him Lil' Scooter.
-Jeremy and Georgia break up at the altar when Jeremy decides that their relationship was moving too fast, and Georgia kissed her ex-husband the night before.
+He has a son named Logan Jones (Leo Howard) in which he calls him Lil' Scooter.
+Jeremy and Georgia break at the altar when Jeremy decides that their relationship was moving too fast, and Georgia kissed her husband the night before.
 In "Future It Up", he gets a grandson named L.J. when his son marries Georgia's daughter, CeCe.